 Mission: Nest’s mission is to create a home that’s thoughtful - one that takes care of itself and the people inside it.

-I have been working at Nest full-time (Less than a year)
+I worked at Nest full-time (More than 5 years)

 I applied online.
-The process took 2+ months.
-I interviewed at Nest in December 2017.
+I interviewed at Nest (Palo Alto, CA) in March 2017.

 I applied online and was contacted by the recruiter a few days later who asked a few standard early process questions (ie 'Why are you looking for a new job?'
 'Why are you interested in Nest?') who then had two followup sessions scheduled: one with the hiring manager and a distance coding interview with another member of the team.
 I was then invited onsite to interview with the team and spoke with about 6 people.
 Most of the questions were pretty straightforward, until I interviewed with the hiring manager, who asked some more challenging questions.
 Overall I'd say the interview process was pretty polished and well managed.
 I wasn't surprised by any of the questions and everyone was quite nice.